 When terminating permanent contracts of employment, certain notice periods are required by law.
 The determination of the minimum statutory period depends on whether the employee or employer is seeking to terminate the contract.

-An employee must submit a notice with a minimum notice period of one month, effective either on the 15th or end of the month.
+In other cases, an employee must submit a notice with a minimum notice period of four weeks, effective either on the 15th or end of a calendar month.

 Every notice of termination must always be issued in writing - notice of termination in electronic form is insufficient.